Overview

 When to use Py-BOBYQA

-Py-BOBYQA is designed to solve the nonlinear least-squares minimization problem (with optional bound constraints)
+Py-BOBYQA is designed to solve the nonlinear least-squares minimization problem (with optional bound and general convex constraints)

 We call \(f(x)\) the objective function.